mLihs/Miio-Tokenextrator-Apple-Silicon/README.md

 - Distributed under the MIT License; see `LICENSE`.
 - Includes and adapts code from Piotr Machowski’s Xiaomi Cloud Tokens Extractor (MIT).

+## Disclaimer

+This software is provided "as is" without any express or implied warranties, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the author or contributors be liable for any claim, damages, or other liability arising from, out of, or in connection with the software or the use or other dealings in the software.

+⚠️ **Hardware / Firmware Notice**
+This project interacts with physical hardware, embedded devices, network services, and/or firmware components.
+Incorrect configuration, installation, or usage may lead to device malfunction, connection issues, network instability, data loss, or irreversible damage.
+Proceed only if you fully understand the risks.

+⚠️ **Reverse Engineering Notice**
+This project may use or interact with undocumented, proprietary, or reverse-engineered protocols (e.g., miIO, Matter implementations, BLE characteristics, 3MF internals).
+Behavior may change at any time due to vendor updates.

+⚠️ **Brand Independence**
+This project is not affiliated with, associated with, or endorsed by any of the mentioned manufacturers, brands, or companies (including but not limited to Xiaomi, SmartMi, Aqara, Bambu Lab, Synology, Matter, ESP32, or Deutsche Bahn).
+All trademarks and product names belong to their respective owners.

+Use entirely at your own risk.